Tench Tilghman: Later life and death

 The National Park Service writes that Tilghman was even sick during his ride from Yorktown to Philadelphia "with chills and fever" and that he left the army in 1783 with failing health.
 Nonetheless, he restarted his business after the war, shipping wheat, tobacco, and other American products to Spain, in exchange for which Valentin Riera [head of a Spanish company] shipped wine and manufactured products to Baltimore.

 On June 9, 1783, in St. Michael's Parish, Tilghman married Anna Maria Tilghman, his first cousin and daughter of Matthew Tilghman.
-Together they had two children: Anna Margaretta, born May 24, 1784 and Elizabeth Tench, born October 11, 1786.
+Together they had two children: Anna Margaretta, born May 24, 1784, and Elizabeth Tench, born October 11, 1786.

 Tilghman was admitted as an original member of The Society of the Cincinnati of Maryland when it was established in November 1783.
 He died in Chestertown, Maryland, on April 18, 1786, at the age of 41.

 Washington's regard for Tilghman can be inferred from their joint portrait with Lafayette by Charles Wilson Peale.
 After Tilghman's death, Washington wrote to his brother Thomas Ringgold Tilghman and to his father James Tilghman:

 As there were few men for whom I had a warmer friendship, or greater regard than for your Brother—Colonel Tilghman—when living; so, with much truth I can assure you, that, there are none whose death I could more sincerely have regretted. and I pray you, & his numerous friends to permit me to mingle my sorrows with theirs on this unexpected & melancholy occasion.

 Of all the numerous acquaintances of your lately deceased son, & amidst all the sorrowings that are mingled on that melancholy occasion, I may venture to assert that (excepting those of his nearest relatives) none could have felt his death with more regret than I did—No one entertained a higher opinion of his worth, or had imbibed sentiments of greater friendship for him than I had done.

 Posthumous honors

-Tilghman is buried in a historic cemetery in Oxford, Maryland.
+Tilghman is buried in an historic cemetery in Oxford, Maryland.
 The horizontal lid on his grave vault references his achievements under Washington.
 A brass plaque on the stone lid notes that his remains were reinterred from Old St. Paul's, Baltimore on November 30, 1971.
 Adjacent to his grave, the Tench Tilghman Monument is a spire.

 The Maryland State Archives has a painting of Tilghman and two swords which he once owned, which his descendant Mrs. Judith Goldsborough Oates donated to the State of Maryland on December 26, 1997.

 The Tench Tilghman Elementary/Middle School, part of the Baltimore City Public Schools, is named in his honor.
 He is also the namesake of a Baltimore City recreation center and a Daughters of the American Revolution chapter in Bethesda, Maryland.